andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li>Choose a region to deploy the virtual machine to (For Ex: West US 3).</li>
     </ol>

-3. After, typing your desired specifications click on the box "Review + create".
+3. After, typing the given specifications click on the box "Review + create".
 4. You should be able to see the following display:
 <p>
 <img src="https://i.imgur.com/ILYejQz.png" height="80%" width="80%"/>